streetcomplete/StreetComplete/README.md

       * Quest presets, including per-preset quest settings
       * Hidden quests
       * All other settings, including quest settings and recently selected answers.
 Does not export login data.
+* When uploading from a debug build without being logged in, all uploads return fake success without contacting OSM API.
+This is used for testing parts of the uploader.

 Database and preferences files are compatible with StreetComplete, so if you have root privileges you can transfer them in either direction.